 Assignments will not be returned to students but may be reviewed in the instructor's office.

 5.4 Examinations

-Exams may consist of a combination of multiple choice, short-answer questions, long-answer problems, and written responses.
+Exams will be conducted in-person and may consist of a combination of multiple choice, short-answer questions, long-answer problems, and written responses.